exotica-jewelry/multietch-dev/README.md

 ### Creating a new post

-`yarn run create <path>` or `hugo new <path>`.
+`yarn run create <path>`

+For example, `yarn run create foo.md` will create a file at `hugo/content/foo.md`.
+Note Hugo is installed in the `hugo/` subdirectory, so paths are relative to that.
+This is also the reason we use `yarn` rather than the `hugo` command directly.

-Note all instances of "Multi-Etch" are automatically replaced with a version that a) includes the `®` character, and b) won't break on the hyphens when wrapping.
+All instances of "Multi-Etch" are automatically replaced with a version that a) includes the `®` character, and b) won't break on the hyphens when wrapping.
 This is done behind the scenes; just write `Multi-Etch` as normal and Hugo will do the work :)

 ### Editing site variables